d-monteiro/NN/README.md

 - Add Biases - Done
 - Change Ativation Function from Sigmoid to Tanh - Done
 - Add ForwardPropagate() - Done
+- Finish refactored code (Weights and Biases in Neuron Class)
+- Finish NNLayer::CalculateDeltas -Done
+- Finish NNLayer::UpdateWeights - Done
+- See if NNLayer::BackPropagate is needed - Done (not needed)
 - Change Datasets (Images and TrainingImages) from double to float
-- Finish refactored code (Weights and Biases in Neuron Class)
-- Finish NNLayer::CalculateDeltas
-- Finish NNLayer::UpdateWeights
-- See if NNLayer::BackPropagate is needed
+- Implements Xavier/Glorot initialization

 Non-Priority:
 -